JALAD

 By applying leading-edge research in natural language processing (NLP) and best practices in human-machine interface design, Charles River scientists and engineers are creating a tool that the Defense Equal Opportunity Management Institute (DEOMI) and the Defense Human Resources Activity can use to draw insights about personnel.
 JALAD includes three key elements: a tool for jargon discovery, a model for understanding the text data, and an intuitive user interface.

-“JALAD is exciting because we’re allowing the large amount of feedback from across the DoD to be heard and understood by the DEOMI, so that they can promote increased diversity, inclusion, and equal opportunity.”
+“JALAD is exciting because we’re allowing the large amount of feedback from across the DoD to be heard and understood by the DEOMI so they can promote increased diversity, inclusion, and equal opportunity.”

-Scientist and Principal Investigator of the JALAD effort
+Principal Scientist at Charles River Analytics and Principal Investigator on JALAD

 Prototype of JALAD user interface for Commanders